thePrimeTux/FaceLinker/README.md

 # FaceLinker
-A website to detect all images containing a particular persons face.
+A website to detect all images that matches a persons face.

-To update the images in ./static/image_storage:
+## Admin login lets you update the images in the backend

-  -Copy the images into the folder
-  -Run update_encodings
+Username: admin@gmail.com
+Password: admin

+## User login lets you find all face matches of a reference face

 Note:
   -If you have trouble building wheels for dlib.
 Download dlib file from [here](https://github.com/Murtaza-Saeed/dlib/tree/master) and install it manually.